Skip to main content

 If you have significant assets or non-retirement savings – enough to see you through to retirement – then you can effectively “self-insure” by turning those assets into a stream of income in the event of a disability.

 Unsure if long term disability is worth it for you?
-Consider talking to an expert.
+Consider talking to an professional

-If you're attracted to the protection of an LTD policy but are unsure about the cost, try speaking with a financial advisor or broker familiar with the specifics of buying an individual disability policy.
-If you don't know one, a Guardian financial advisor can help you.
-Give your advisor as much information as possible about your financial situation and concerns so that they can start looking into the plans and options that best meet your needs.
+If you're attracted to the protection of an LTD policy but are unsure about the cost, try speaking with a financial professional or broker familiar with the specifics of buying an individual disability policy.
+If you don't know one, a Guardian financial professional can help you.
+Give your financial professional as much information as possible about your financial situation and concerns so that they can start looking into the plans and options that best meet your needs.
 Discuss different coverage scenarios: What happens if you have a long-lasting illness but ultimately recover?
 What if you have a physical impairment that limits your productivity?
-The more you explore, the more you'll realize the value of having lasting disability protection.
+The more you explore, the more you may realize the value of having lasting disability protection.

 Suggested Articles